-Do I need it?
+Do I need Corporate Travel Insurance?

 Corporate travel insurance is beneficial for any businesses with employees who travel overseas or throughout Australia where the travel involves planes, hotel stays or tours.

-What does it cover?
+What does this Insurance cover?

-- Emergency hospital and medical expenses,
+- Emergency hospital and medical expenses

-- Replacement of lost travel documents and luggage,
+- Replacement of lost travel documents and luggage

-- Accidental death, disability and loss of income,
+- Accidental death, disability and loss of income

-- Hire care access,
+- Hire care access

-- Personal Liability.
+- Personal Liability